kolmanthomas/kolmanthomas.github.io/_posts/2025-05-18-gsoc-log-entry-no-2.md

 Week 1 has wrapped up, and I've done enough poking around to get a good sense of the project scope.
 Most of my activity was spent getting familiar with the Chebfun codebase, setting up the blog, and continuing a bit of the mathematical self-study.
-My midterm evaluation start date is on June 30th, so I've set out some reasonable goals to achieve by then.
+My midterm evaluation start date is on July th, so I've set out some reasonable goals to achieve by then.
 Here they are:

 ## Checklist for the midterm evaluation